th3w1zard1/Andastra/docs/bwm_aabb_child_index_comparison_analysis.md

 ### Binary Layout

-Each AABB node occupies 44 bytes:
+Each AABB node occupies 44 bytes in the binary file:

 ```
 Offset | Size | Type    | Description